aws-samples/serverless-patterns/lambda-sns/README.md

 # AWS Lambda to Amazon SNS

-This pattern creates an SNS topic and a Lambda function.
-The Lambda function publishes to the SNS topic.
+The SAM template deploys a Lambda function, an SNS topic and the IAM permissions required to run the application.
+The Lambda function publishes a message to the SNS topic when invoked.
+The AWS SAM template deploys the resources and the IAM permissions required to run the application.

-Learn more about this pattern at Serverless Land Patterns: TBD
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-sns/.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.